-Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin so you can do the necessary corrections without updating the source file via Content > Files.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin so you can do the necessary corrections without updating the source file via Content > Files.
 Tekintse meg az alábbi teljes listát:

 To edit some particular word or phrase that appears in multiple source strings, you can use the Find & Replace feature in Content > Strings.